Structure and computability of preimages in the Game of Life: Wires

-In our constructions we use wires, which are a type of \emph{self-propagating pattern}, namely a pattern $P$ associated to a vector $\vec p \neq \vec 0$ with the property that whenever the $f$-preimage $x$ of a suitable configuration $y$ contains an occurrence of $P$ at some coordinate $\vec v$, then it contains another occurrence at $\vec v + \vec p$.
+In our constructions we use wires, which are a type of \emph{self-propagating pattern}, namely a pattern $P$ associated to a vector $\vec p \neq \vec 0$ with the property that whenever the $g$-preimage $x$ of a suitable configuration $y$ contains an occurrence of $P$ at some coordinate $\vec v$, then it contains another occurrence at $\vec v + \vec p$.
 In our case, $\vec p \in \{(0, \pm 3), (\pm 3,0)\}$, and $y$ is suitable if it resembles the all-$1$ configuration near the two occurrences of $P$.
 If $y$ is suitable near $\vec v + n \vec p$ for $n = 2, 3, \ldots$, then the pattern must occur in $x$ at these coordinates as well.
+Again we note that the notion of propagation is not temporal, since we are only dealing with the set of preimages of a single configuration or pattern, but it is directional in the sense that an occurrence of a pattern at some position in a preimage implies another occurrence at a certain nearby position.